 Rubber caps or ferrules are durable and help prevent slipping, but they can’t be pushed forward and require that the user lift the frame as part of the walking process.

-Wheels fitted to the bottom of the front legs of the frame eliminate the need to pick up the whole frame while walking, but the wheels don’t swivel so maneuvering in close quarters could be difficult and the user might have to lift the frame to get around a tight corner.
+Wheels fitted to the bottom of the front legs of the frame eliminate the need to pick up the whole frame while walking, but the wheels don’t swivel, so maneuvering in close quarters could be difficult, and the user might have to lift the frame to get around a tight corner.

 Packages of gliders can be purchased separately and used to replace the front-leg ferrules.
-They move smoothly over carpet and flooring and eliminate the need for lifting the frame while walking, and they can be easier than wheels when it comes to turning close corners.
+They move smoothly over carpet and flooring and eliminate the need for lifting the frame while walking, and they can be easier than wheels when it comes to turning tight corners.

-If you’re looking for a simple, basic Zimmer frame you can’t go wrong with the Folding Lightweight Aluminium Walking Zimmer Frame from Elite Care.
-Budget priced at about £33, this frame provides solid, stable walking security in a classic design.
+If you’re looking for a simple, basic Zimmer frame, you can’t go wrong with the Folding Lightweight Aluminium Walking Zimmer Frame from Elite Care.
+Budget-priced at about £33, this frame provides solid, stable walking security in a classic design.